3 min read

 Most college grads today have a substantial record as consumers, and this can reveal a lot about their general reliability.
 If the job in play involves finance, a basic credit check can be a valuable tool to reveal a person’s recognition of responsibility and how well they accept it.

-It’s true there’s less “background” to screen for new grads, but that means looking more closely at what’s there.
-Standard background screening checks like credit, criminal records, employer reference, and educational history are vital guides to making the right choices among these candidates.
+It’s true that there is less “background” to screen for new grads, but that means looking more closely at what’s there.
+Standard background screening checks like credit, criminal records, employer references, and educational history are vital guides to making the right choices among these candidates.